Dan Ashley: Philanthropy

+In 2023, Dan was elected to the Board of Visitors for the University of North Carolina at Chapel Hill, his alma mater and hometown.

 Personal life

 Ashley is a singer/songwriter who leads his own Americana/Rock band whose members include widely recognized and accomplished touring musicians.

 Ashley was once a figure skating instructor.

 Ashley is married to his wife, Angela, and has two grown sons and three grown stepsons.